paulsinclair51/briteTest/docs/LiteTest_Runner_Reference.md

 ### 6.2 Test Group Function Macros

-Macros used to define or declare a test group function:
+Macros used to define or declare a test group function.

 ### 6.3.1. `LT_DECLARE_GROUP(funcname)`

+A semicolon is not allowed if the macro is followed by the definition `{...}` of the test group function; otherwise, it is required and indicates this is simply a decalaration and a forward-reference to tne orechestrator function.

 ### 6.3.2. `LT_INIT_GROUP(funcname, maxparallel)`